Foundation

 The official launch message focuses on deterministic output and frame-to-frame consistency, which is crucial for real interactive games.

-Why this matters for players and developers
+Why DLSS 5 matters for players and studios

 For players, the pitch is straightforward: games should look more cinematic without waiting for offline rendering workflows.
 For developers, the pitch is just as important: the system keeps artist controls for intensity, color grading, and masking instead of asking studios to surrender control to a black-box generator.